bsalanie/bsalanie.github.io/README.md

 My  [cupid_matching](http://www.github.com/bsalanie/cupid_matching.git) repository  contains Python code related to separable matching with transferable utilities, as analyzed in [my paper with Alfred Galichon](https://academic.oup.com/restud/advance-article-abstract/doi/10.1093/restud/rdab090/6478301).
-It serves as the basis for my [cupid_matching](https://pypi.org/project/cupid_matching), which is installable via `pip`.
+It serves as the basis for my [cupid_matching](https://pypi.org/project/cupid_matching) package, which is installable via `pip`.

 It replaces my earlier `CupidPython` package, which is now obsolete.